amitgoswami1027/capstone-microservicesproject/README.md

 - [The Image Filtering RESTful API](https://hub.docker.com/repository/docker/amitgoswami1027/capstone-restapi-image)
 - [The Nginx Reverse Proxy](https://hub.docker.com/repository/docker/amitgoswami1027/capstone-reverseproxyv2)

-## Starting the services as Docker containers locally
+## Starting the services as Docker
 - Since the `docker-compose` file uses environment variables, therefore you need to tell the system to use the environment variables from your `~/.profile` file using the command source `~/.profile`.

 - Navigate to [deployment/docker folder](./deployment/docker/) and build the images for each of our defined services, using the following command::